Bilal-Asif-1/RecursoLabs/Backend_Project/node-sql-app/README.md

 - **Pagination**: Built-in pagination for list endpoints
 - **Search & Filtering**: Search products by name/description and filter by category
 - **Authorization**: Route protection and user-specific operations
+- **Service Layer**: Separation of business logic from controllers
+- **Utility Helpers**: Common functions for response formatting and validation

 ## 📋 Prerequisites